practical-recommender-systems/moviegeek/README.md

 If you have a database running on your machine I would encourage you to connect it, by updating the settings in `prs_project/settings.py`.
 To set up another database is described in the Django docs [here](https://docs.djangoproject.com/en/1.10/ref/databases/)

+If you are not using sqllite, then in addition to modifying the database settings in settings.py, you may have to install a database adapter specific to your database.
+For example, if you are using postgresql, you must install psycopg2 with  ```pip install psycopg2```

 ```bash
 > python manage.py makemigrations
 > python manage.py migrate